Is this a Prime Time To acquire Playa Hotels & Resorts N.V. (PLYA) stock - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of PLYA by taking a closer look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 2.69 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 7.85.
+We take a closer look at PLYA’s different ratios to gain a better understanding of the stock.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 2.76 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 8.03.
 In the meantime, Its Debt-to-Equity ratio is 1.55 whereas as Long-Term Debt/Eq ratio is at 1.55.

 Upgrades & Downgrades